Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Augmented reality/View hidden infrastructure in AR/README.md

 1. Draw pipes on the map.
 See more in the "Sketch on map" sample to learn how to use the sketch editor for creating graphics.
 2. When you start the AR visualization experience, create and show the `ArcGISARView`.
 3. Access the `sceneView` property of the AR View and set the space effect `none` and the atmosphere effect to `transparent`.
-4. Create an elevation source and add it to the scene's base surface.
+4. Create an elevation source and set it as the scene's base surface.
 Set the navigation constraint to `none` to allow going underground if needed.
 5. Listen to ARKit events with `ARSCNViewDelegate`.
 Provide feedback on ARKit tracking as needed.
     * Note: ARKit feedback should only be provided when the location data source is not continuously updating, i.e. in "local" mode.
     * When the location is continuously being updated, ARKit tracking never has time to reach the "normal" state, so feedback is not useful.